pavelkryukov/AoAoAoTT/readme.md

 }
 ```

-Imagine that for some reason SoA did not perform well and you want to compare it to AoS more accurate.
+Imagine that for some reason SoA did not perform well and you want to rollback to AoS to make more accurate measurements.
-That would be very simple: you have just to substitute `SoA` container by fully interface-compatible `AoS`.
+That would be very simple: just substitute `SoA` container by fully interface-compatible `AoS`.

 ```diff
 -ao_ao_ao_tt::SoA<SomeDataStructure> storage;
 +ao_ao_ao_tt::AoS<SomeDataStructure> storage;
 ```

-With some macro or SFINAE you would be able to change the arrangement very easily.
+With some macro or SFINAE helpers you would be able to change the arrangement easily, e.g. from the command line.

 To sum up, let's enumerate **the basic principles** of AoAoAoTT design:
 1. Input structures should not be specially prepared.
-2. Interfaces for AoS and SoA containers must match perfectly.
+2. Interfaces for AoS and SoA containers are perfectly matched.
-3. AoS and SoA containers provide STL interfaces (iterators, begin/end, ranges etc.)
+3. AoS and SoA containers provide STL-like interfaces (iterators, begin/end, ranges etc.)
-4. Minimal dependencies: header-only Boost and C++17 STL
+4. Minimal dependencies: header-only Boost and C++17 STL.

 ----
 ## Supported interfaces